Exploring the nature of neutrinos in a dissipative environment: Experimental details

-DUNE : The Deep Underground Neutrino Experiment (DUNE)~\cite{acciarri2016long} is an on-axis accelerator based long baseline neutrino experiment.
+DUNE : The Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2021cuw} is an on-axis accelerator based long baseline neutrino experiment.
 The DUNE mainly consists of a beamline, a near detector at Fermilab and a far detector at Sanford Underground Research Facility (SURF) which is 1300 km away from the near detector.
-It will measure the neutrino events having broad range of energy (1-8 GeV).
+It consistently will measure the neutrino events having broad range of energy ($1-8$ GeV).
 The neutrino flux is peaked around 2.8 GeV corresponding to the energy at the first oscillation maxima.
 This experiment will help to determine charge-parity (CP) violation phase and the neutrino mass ordering with very high precision.

-The baselines and the corresponding peak neutrino beam $\nu_{\mu}$ energy values of the above experiments are tabulated in table~\ref{table:exp-details}.
+A few important specifications of each of the above experiments have been tabulated in table~\ref{table:exp_details} to facilitate an ease in comparison.
 The details of the oscillation parameters and the decoherence parameters considered in this work are listed in table~\ref{table:osc-deco-params}.